zmc/ceph-devstack/README.md

 - Needing dedicated storage devices to test Ceph OSDs

 ## Requirements
-Mainly, podman 4.0+.
+Mainly, podman 4.0+ using the `crun` runtime.
 This was initially developed on CentOS 9.Stream, but a recent Fedora ought to work as well.
 Centos 8.Stream is mostly working, but hasn't yet passed a Ceph test so more effort is needed.
 Ubuntu doesn't currently ship a new enough podman.
 MacOS is a special case as all podman operations are done inside a CoreOS VM; it is not functional as of yet.

 ## Setup